SwiftUIKit/Marquee/README.md

 # Marquee

-A powerful implementation of Marquee(scrolling text or label) in SwitUI, which supports any content view, including text(label), image, video, etc.
+A powerful implementation of Marquee(scrolling text or label) in SwiftUI, which supports any content view, including text(label), image, video, etc.

 ## Features